pjlab-sys4nlp/llama-moe/docs/expert_construction/README.md

-# MoEfication of LLaMA Model
+# Expert Construction of LLaMA Model

 This documentation provides the procedures to convert a LLaMA model to LLaMA-MoE.